DistributedProofreaders/guiguts/RELEASING.md

    ```
    This creates three .zip files, one for each platform.

-   Be certain to keep the format
+   Be certain to keep the format `guiguts-platform-1.0.0.zip`
-   `guiguts-1.0.0.zip` (version number will vary) in order for
+   (platform and version number will vary) in order for
    the update mechanism to work correctly.
 Do not include
    `settings.rc` or `header.txt` as these may have been modified
    by the user and will be created if they do not exist.